adityakr42/FEniCS_Fracture_Kumar_Lopez-Pamies/README_Calibration.txt

 !
-This FEniCS code finds the paramter $delta$ in the configurational external force $c_e$ introduced in [1].
+The FEniCS code 'Calibration_of_ce.py' finds the paramter $delta$ in the configurational external force $c_e$ introduced in [1].
 The configurational force is part of a newly proposed phase-field model that can describe fracture nucleation in all settings, be it from large pre-existing cracks, small pre-existing cracks, smooth and non-smooth boundary points, or within the bulk of structures subjected to arbitrary quasistatic loadings, while keeping undisturbed the ability of the standard phase-field formulation to model crack propagation.
 The parameter $delta$ needs to be calibrated to describe fracture nucleation (propagation) from large pre-existing cracks.
 See Section 4.3.2 in [1] for more details.
 In short, this code solves the classical problem of center cracked test specimen in LEFM and the phase-field solution is compared with the analytical solution.